honzakuzel1989/leetcode/README.md

 # leetcode
 Some 'hard' tasks from leetcode web page.
+Usually solved in a naive (pencil-paper) way.

 ## index